 - resources to assist in course development

-The next BlendLT faculty cohort will begin in May 2017.
-Applications are no longer being accepted for this cohort.
+The next BlendLT faculty cohort will begin in May 2018.
+Applications are being accepted until April 16, 2018.

 To support faculty interested in taking this opportunity to redesign their course to deliver in a blended modality, TLT offers the BlendLT faculty engagement program.
 This program is a full engagement that will support faculty members’ efforts to redesign their course to blended format.
 The BlendLT program consists of three important elements of support for this engagement: